 Domain: Only those elements currently in a domain are exported.
 The domain option will be available only if a domain has been previously created.

-User: N/A: Allows the user to graphically select which elements are to be included in the export.
+User: N/A: Allows you to graphically select which elements are to be included in the export.
 Use the Select button to choose on the map display which elements of the project that you want to export.

-Export Options: The options allow the user to specify the type of export file to be created and its destination.
+Export Options: The options you to specify the type of export file to be created and its destination.

 - Format: Choose from a Delimited Text File (comma, tab, etc.), an ESRI Shapefile or a MapInfo MIF/MID format file.